Inria-Empenn/Anima-Public/docs/source/registration.rst

 Registration tools
 ==================

 This part describes registration features in Anima.
 It includes linear and non linear registration (of anatomical and DTI images), as well as EPI distortion correction and tools for applying series of transformations to images.
 One note on transformations that come out of these tools: they are all in real coordinates (as opposed to voxel coordinates).
+A further reference on the under the hood core framework of the block-matching algorithms used can be found on my new evolutive article on registration [15].

 Linear registration
 -------------------